That night, during the blizzard, my car got stuck in the unplowed road.

 “You promised anything in exchange for your safety,” said the elk-who-was-a-woman.
 “I want it to be your turn.”

 She pulled her antlers out of her head and offered them to me.
 It was futile to refuse her.
 I set the antlers against my hair and felt them latch onto my skull, bone taking root in bone.
 When my eyes were no longer human I could see the face of the creature that had saved me.
 It was my mother’s face, and it was no longer flushed from chemo or swollen from prednisone and her hair was her hair, not cancer’s hair.
 There were so many things I wanted to tell her, but when I opened my mouth, I didn’t know how to speak.

 “You have to take care of things,” she said, and I was no longer in my house but deep in the pit of a winter night, the world glittering against the cold flames of moonlight, alone.

-Maggie Damken is a librarian-in-training whose work has previously appeared or is forthcoming in Strange Horizons, Breadcrumbs Magazine, Kaaterskill Basin Literary Journal, The Rising Phoenix Review, Ghost Proposal, and The Sarah Lawrence Review.
+Maggie Damken is a librarian-in-training whose work has appeared in Strange Horizons, Breadcrumbs Mag, Kaaterskill Basin Literary Journal, The Rising Phoenix Review, Ghost Proposal, and The Sarah Lawrence Review.
 Her short plays have received readings in New York City.